mrtingz/battleroyale/RULES.md

 # Rules and Help Guide

-### Please note that this gamemode if very new, and bugs are very much possible.
+### Please note that this gamemode is very new, and bugs are very much possible.

 - Your main objective is to be the last player standing by any means not against the rules.
 - The city and airport have the greatest amount of loot, but are therefore much more dangerous.